 If your construction projects have changed as a result of the pandemic, your insurance may need to change too.
 This is especially true of insurance like Builder’s Risk.
 A Builder’s Risk policy has a beginning and an end date.
-There can also be clauses for when it ends, for example if a project is stopped.
+There can also be clauses for when it ends, for example, if a project halts.

-It is important to read your policy wording to see if it has been impacted in any way due to these changes.
-Our agents at Contractors Liability are available to answer any questions and provide you with assistance.
+It is important to read your policy wording.
+This is to see if, in any way the changes impact it.
+Furthermore, our agents at Contractors Liability are available to answer any questions and provide you with assistance.

 What insurance do you require in construction?

 Now is a good time to reassess the risks that your business faces and if you can transfer some of this risk to another party.
 This is the classic purpose of insurance.
-In construction, the insurance that is typically required includes general liability insurance, workers compensation, property coverage and auto insurance.
+The insurance that you typically need in construction inlcudes general liability insurance, workers compensation, property coverage and auto insurance.

 - Contractors Liability- this is general liability insurance.
 It protects you from damages if you cause harm to a third party.
 This includes bodily injury, property damage, personal damages or damages from advertising/marketing.

-- Workers Compensation- this insurance assists with medical care costs and loss of income if an employee is injured at work.
+- Workers Compensation- this insurance assists with medical care costs and loss of income if an employee as a result of injury at work.
 Liability insurance does not provide coverage for this.